dayanaAra23/QAShots/QAShots/replacingIneficientSuite/README.md

+Hey, i am Dayana Araujo and today in **QA Shots** i want to share how we swap to good test automation suite of a very sensitive software of Wiley

 # 📚Rethinking Our Test Automation Strategy for a Legacy and Crucial Software

 For a long time, our team relied on a large automation suite: